hschmidt/EnvPane/README.md

 simple two-column table that lists the environment variables from your `~/.MacOSX/environment.plist`.
 If that file doesn't exist, the table will be empty but the file will be created as soon as you you add an entry to the table.
-To add an environment variable by clicking the `+` button.
-Specifying the name the new variable, hit `TAB` and specify the value.
-Hit Enter.
-To modify a variable, double-click its name or value.
-Make the desired changes and hit `Enter`.
-To delete an environment variable,
+To add an environment variable click the `+` button.
+Specify the name of the new variable, hit `tab` and specify its value.
+Hit `enter`.
+To modify a variable, click its name or value, make the desired changes and hit `enter`.
+To delete an environment variable, click a row in the table and click the `-` button.

-Changes are effective immediately in all subsequently launched applications.
+Changes are effective immediately (after a delay of a few seconds) in all subsequently launched applications.
+There is no need to reboot or log out.
-There is no need to reboot or log out and back in.
-Running applications will [not be affected] (#why-arent-running-applications-affected).
+However, running applications will [not be affected] (#why-arent-running-applications-affected).
 You need to quit and relaunch the application, in order for your changes to take effect.

+The `$` character in a value has special meaning.
+It induces the interpolation of other environment variables or the output of shell commands.
+If the `$` character is followed by the name of another variable, e.g. `$FOO` the value of that variable will be inserted in place.
+The referenced variable can be one explicitly defined in the preference pane or it can be one from the default environment that launchd sets up.
+The variable name following `$` must contain only letters, digits or underscore and may not start with a digit.
+To interpolate a variable whose name does not meet those requirements, place the variable name between curly braces, e.g. `${F-O-O}`.
+You can also interpolate the name of an interpolated variable: assuming the variable `EFF` is set to the value `F`, `${${EFF}OO}` would reference the variabe FOO.
+Don't worry if this looks confusing, this is an esoteric feature.

+To interpolate the output of a shell command, enclose it in parentheses.
+`$(date)`, for example, is replaced with the current date, because that's what the `date` program prints to standard output.
+The command is subject to shell expansion–because it is invoked via `/bin/sh -c`–but also to immediate variable interpolation by EnvPane as described above.
+In other words, `$(BAR=bar ; echo
+$BAR)` will not evaluate to `bar` because the `$BAR` reference will be interpolated by EnvPane, at a time when BAR is not yet defined.
+To prevent EnvPane from evaluating the reference, you must escape the dollar sign:
+`$(BAR=bar; echo $$BAR)`.

+Again, whenever you need a literal dollar sign in a variable value, you need do write two dollar signs: `$$`.
+If you need a closing parentheses inside a command interpolation, or a closing curly brace inside a variable interpolation, you need to write `$()` or `${}` respectively.
+I now realize that `$)` and $`}` would have been a better choice but it is what it is.

 ## Uninstallation